California Governor Gavin Newsom expected to lift strict stay-at-home orders, sources say

 When Newsom announced the most recent round of stay-at-home orders, he divided the state into five regions.
 The new restrictions would be triggered if any region's hospital intensive-care unit available capacity dropped below 15%.

+WATCH:"Here's how shelter in place, stay at home orders can slow spread of COVID-19

-The Bay Area, San Jouaquin Valley and Southern California regions are still under the stay-at-home order, while lockdown orders for Northern California and Sacramento regions were lifted.
+The Bay Area, San Joaquin Valley and Southern California regions are still under the stay-at-home order, while lockdown orders for Northern California and Sacramento regions were lifted.

+A spokesperson from the Governor's Office of Emergency Services sent a statement to ABC7 News saying:

+"We see promising signs that California is slowly emerging from the most intense stage of this pandemic.
+We continue to look at what that means for the Regional Stay at Home order and anticipate that the state Department of Public Health will provide a formal update tomorrow morning."

 Read the full letter from the California Restaurant Association below: